Launching Gantries

 Assembly

 A launching gantry is a specialized lifting machine made up of two girders, which are long yellow beams that are assembled on the ground.
-The girders are then lifted in tandem by two cranes, and placed on front and rear supports that rest on completed sections of the elevated guideway, or a bent (a horizontal support structure).
+The girders are then lifted in tandem by two cranes, and placed on supports that rest on completed sections of the elevated guideway, or a bent (a horizontal support structure).

 Movement